hahnec/polar_segment/README.md

 # polar_segment

 This is a polarimetric image segmentation framework developed for brain tumor identification.
-This framework uses the `TumorMeasurementsCalib` and the more recent and refined `NPP dataset` containing per-pixel Mueller matrices of ex-vivo brain tissues.
-Nonetheless, swapping the dataset loading file `horao_dataset.py` with your custom dataset shall be possible as long as the labels of the new dataset are arranged accordingly.
+This framework uses the `NPP dataset` (formerly `TumorMeasurementsCalib`; see dataloader in git history) containing per-pixel Mueller matrices of ex-vivo brain tissues.
+Nonetheless, swapping the dataset loading file `horao_dataset.py` with a custom dataset should be possible as long as the labels of the custom dataset are arranged accordingly.

 ## Citation